 The recipe supplied by my cousin (who also supplied the recipe for Petralli – a Calabrese fig filled cookie) required 200g grano cotto but the tin I had was 400g so I adjusted the recipe accordingly.
 I later realised the recipe was very similar to the one found in Luciana Sampogna’s cookbook “Light of Lucia”.
 The result was a delicious, fragrant pie/cake which I will serve not only for each forthcoming Easter but at many times throughout the year.
 A filling of cooked grains, ricotta and candied fruits is encased in delicate pasta frolla.
 It’s said to be a cross between a cheesecake and rice pudding and is best made several days prior to serving to allow the flavours to meld.

-- 3 cups plain (all purpose) flour plus extra for dusting
+- 3 cups (375 grams) all purpose (plain) flour plus extra for dusting

 - 2 egg yolks from large eggs

 - 1 tablespoons iced water more if needed